-Fluxes of energy by the mean flow $(-\nabla \cdot \overline{\mathbf{u}}(EAPE+EKE))$ and pressure work $(-\nabla \cdot (\mathbf{u}'\Phi'))$ are not assessed in this study, since they can basically act to redistribute energy horizontally and thus cannot explain the modulations of EAPE and EKE observed in our analysis.
+Fluxes of energy by the mean flow $(-\nabla \cdot \overline{\mathbf{u}}(\text{EAPE}+\text{EKE}))$ and pressure work $(-\nabla \cdot (\mathbf{u}' \Phi'))$ are not assessed in this study, since they can basically act to redistribute energy horizontally and thus cannot explain the modulations of EAPE and EKE observed in our analysis.
 Although there are nonnegligible local contributions from these terms, mostly associated with the downstream transport of EAPE and EKE by the basic-state westerlies over the North Pacific, their overall contribution is small in comparison to CP and CK when integrated over a large domain.

-We here evaluate the efficiency of energy conversion by dividing the conversion terms by the total eddy energy (EAPE+EKE) for each winter.
-For instance, the efficiency of CP may be evaluated as CPeff, which is defined as where the angle brackets denote an average over the months of DJF, a vertical integral from the surface to 100 hPa, and integration over the entire North Pacific (10-87.5° N, $120^{\circ}$ E-55° W).
+P. Martineau et al.: Influence of ENSO on temperature variability where the angle brackets denote an average over the months of DJF, a vertical integral from the surface to 100 hPa, and integration over the entire North Pacific (10-87.5° N, 120° E- 55° W).